book for kidsanimals booksbooks about naturestickers for kids

 Those of us living in Wisconsin and the upper Midwest are lucky.
 Wolf songs have returned.
-Wolves recovered naturally and doing very well.
-In winter 2008 there were 537+ wolves; 520 outside of Indian reservations; 143 packs and at least 23 lone wolves.
-Wolves are recovering in Michigan with equal success.
+Wolves recovered naturally from expansion into the state from Minnesota and are doing well.
+In winter 2021 there was a count of 1126 in 292 packs and at least 16 lone wolves.
+The Michigan wolf population is about 700 animals and seems to be leveling off.
+The average pack size varies between 4-5 animals.

-In 1960, wolves were essentially gone from Wisconsin.
+By 1960, wolves were essentially gone from Wisconsin.
 Some old-timers say they saw some wolves in very wild, remote parts of the state.
 But there were no known breeding packs.
 Why did they disappear?
-State and federal bounties (no longer in effect), Habitat loss, poaching, car kills, disease, starvation, and parasites all contributed to their decline.
+State and federal bounties (no longer in effect), habitat loss, poaching, car kills, disease, starvation, and parasites all contributed to their decline.

-According to Department of Natural Resources biologist Adrtian Wydeven: In the 1990's the wolf population grew rapidly, despite an outbreak of mange between 1992 -1995.
+According to former Department of Natural Resources biologist Adrian Wydeven: in the 1990's the wolf population grew rapidly, despite an outbreak of mange between 1992-1995.
 The Wisconsin DNR began work on a management plan, and completed the plan in 1999.
 This management plan set a delisting goal of 250 wolves in late winter outside of Indian reservations, and a long-term management goal of 350 wolves outside of Indian reservations.
-In 1999 wolves were reclassified to state threatened status with 205 wolves in the state.
+In 1999 wolves were declassified to state threatened status with 205 wolves in the state.
 In 2004 wolves were removed from the state threatened species list and were reclassified as a protected wild animal with 373 wolves in the state.

 Map of Gray Wolf Distribution